Vermont State Board of Nursing

 Nurse Notes

-The Nurse Licensure Compact is an agreement among states to mutually recognize each others' licensees.
-The "Compact" requires that the nurse be licensed in the party state in which she permanently resides.
-With the home state license, the nurse may practice in any other party state without obtaining any additional licenses.
-Nurses must comply with the state practice laws of the state in which the patient is located at the time care is given.
+The median annual wage of LPN and LVN was $40,380 in May 2010.
+The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+The lowest ten percent earned less than $29,680, and the top ten percent earned more than $56,010.
+Three-quarters of licensed practical and licensed vocational nurses worked full time while the rest worked part time or on variable schedules.
+Many licensed practical and vocational nurses work nights, weekends, and holidays because medical care takes place at all hours.
+They may be required to work shifts of longer than eight hours.
 Alabama Board of Nursing Alaska Board of Nursing American Samoa Health Services Regulatory Board Arizona State Board of Nursing Arkansas State Board of Nursing California Boards of Registered and Vocational Nursing Colorado Board of Nursing Connecticut Board of Examiners for Nursing Delaware Board of Nursing District of Columbia Board of Nursing Florida Board of Nursing Georgia State Boards of Nursing Hawaii Board of Nursing Idaho Board of Nursing Illinois Department of Professional Regulation Indiana State Board of Nursing Iowa Board of Nursing Kansas State Board of Nursing Kentucky Board of Nursing Louisiana State Boards of Nursing Maine State Board of Nursing Maryland Board of Nursing Massachusetts Board of Registration in Nursing Michigan Bureau of Health Professions Minnesota Board of Nursing Mississippi Board of Nursing Missouri State Board of Nursing Montana State Board of Nursing Nebraska Department of Health and Human Services Regulation and Licensure Nevada State Board of Nursing New Hampshire Board of Nursing New Jersey Board of Nursing New Mexico Board of Nursing New York State Board of Nursing North Carolina Board of Nursing North Dakota Board of Nursing Northern Mariana Islands - Commonwealth Board of Nurse Examiners Ohio Board of Nursing Oklahoma Board of Nursing Oregon State Board of Nursing Pennsylvania State Board of Nursing Puerto Rico Board of Nurse Examiners Rhode Island Board of Nurse Registration and Nursing Education South Carolina State Board of Nursing South Dakota Board of Nursing Tennessee State Board of Nursing Texas Board of Nurse Examiners Guam Board of Nurse Examiners Utah State Board of Nursing Vermont State Board of Nursing Virgin Islands Board of Nurse Licensure Virginia Board of Nursing Washington State Nursing Care Quality Assurance Commission West Virginia State Boards of Nurse Examiners Wisconsin Department of Regulation and Licensing Wyoming State Board of Nursing